Fast, Free Auto Insurance Quotes

-Some states have “No-Fault” laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Nebraska is not a “No-Fault” state.
+Some states have no-fault car insurance laws where a policyholder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Nebraska is not a no-fault state.

 Personal Injury Protection (PIP)

 Some states have Personal Injury Protection or “PIP” regulations requiring drivers to carry PIP insurance.
 This is an extension of auto insurance that covers medical expenses, lost wages and/or other damages.
 Nebraska does not require drivers to purchase PIP insurance.